Deposit Return Scheme | All you need to know

 Plans for a Deposit Return Scheme (DRS) could transform how we collect and recycle our used drinks containers.
-The intended effect of introducing a DRS is to change the behaviour of consumers, producers and retailers to deliver a significant change in the capture for recycling of empty drinks containers and the incidence of litter.
+The intended effect of introducing a DRS is to change the behaviour of consumers, producers and retailers to deliver a significant change in the capture for recycling of empty drinks containers and the incidence of litter of the containers.

-Along with plans for Extended Producer Responsibility (EPR) reforms, it has enormous potential to address the litter crisis and create a more circular economy, meaning that valuable materials are retrieved and reused rather than ending up in a landfill.
+Along with plans for Extended Producer Responsibility (EPR) reforms, it has enormous potential to address to create a more circular economy, meaning that valuable materials are retrieved and reused rather than ending up in a landfill.

 The key objectives of introducing a DRS are to increase recycling of drinks containers in the scope of a DRS; collect higher quality recyclate; create greater domestic reprocessing capacity through providing a stable and high-quality supply of recyclable waste materials; and a reduce litter and associated litter disamenity.